allanrepo/APL/README.txt

 Version beta.2.1.xxx
 -	bug fixes
 	- summary appending feature now disabled by default. enable/disable flag now working
+-	new feature
+	- a new task is added that takes all STDF (MIR and SDR for now) fields from lotinfo.txt file and sends it to unison to be set in STDF file
+		- can be enabled in config.xml by setting tag <STDF state = "true" />; disabled by default
+		- there are 36 writable fields in MIR but only 31 can be filled. the following fields cannot be set
+			- MIR.STAT_NUM - read only, unison fills it with test head number
+			- MIR.JOB_NAM - read only, unison fills it with test program object name
+			- MIR.RTST_COD - read only, unison fills it with specific single character values - N (new test), R (retest), U (unknown test)
+			- MIR.NODE_NAM - can be set, but when lot starts, unison overwrites it with tester name
+			- MIR.BURN_TIM - there's not even an enum to use setLotInformation() to set this; using setExpression is also unsuccessful. unison sets it to '0' by default
+			- note that MIR.MODE_COD, PROT_COD, CMOD_COD can be set, but unison will only take the first character in the string you set it to as its values. this is expected as these fields only takes single character as per STDFV4 specification
+		- there are 16 writable fields in SDR but only 13 can be filled
+			- SDR.HAND_TYP - can be set, but unison will overwrite it with CURI driver name
+			- SDR.HAND_ID - can be set, but unison will overwrite it with CURI object name
+			- SDR.CABL_TYP - can be set, but unison will overwrite it with empty string; strange behavior, need to raise SPR

 Version beta.2.1.20190902
 -	new feature: APL can now monitor a specified directory for incoming sublot summary file and appends it with "Step" value taken from lotinfo.txt file